Citizen Smith: Episodes

 The show aired between 1977 and 1980 in four seasons.
-In 2015, it was announced that the sitcom would be revived, with Robert Lindsay reprising the role of Wolfie Smith.

 Novel

 Citizen Smith, a novelisation of the first series written by Christopher Kenworthy, was published by Universal books, London in 1978.

 Mooted revival

 In 2015, Lindsay was reported as saying he was very keen to reprise the role of Wolfie Smith, particularly with the rise of Jeremy Corbyn.
 However, it was also reported that the family of the by then deceased Sullivan, who own the rights, did not want to bring it back.

 Home media

 Playback released two DVD volumes of Citizen Smith, each with two series.
 Series one and two (including the pilot) were released in 2003 followed by series three and four later that year.

 Only two episodes have actually been cut: "Changes" – where Tucker and Wolfie miming to the Beatles tracks "Till There Was You" (and Tucker's line "I think they like us.") and "Help!" have been cut from the scene where Tucker serenades June; and "Prisoners" – where a short scene of Wolfie singing along to the Beatles track "She Loves You", which comes in between the shot of Speed throwing stones at Wolfie's window and the shot of the window breaking, has also been cut.

 Cinema Club bought the rights to the series, and later released all four series in a complete series set on 17 July 2017.

+In Spring 2026, Fabulous Films is scheduled to release Citizen Smith: The Complete Series (1977–1980) on Blu-ray for the first time.
+The four-disc set features a new restoration from the surviving original tape elements, with previously removed scenes reinstated using revised music.